Wrangling Uruguayan economic data so you don't have to.

-This project aims at simplifying gathering, processing and visualization (in the future) of Uruguay economic statistics.
+This project simplifies gathering and processing of Uruguayan economic statistics.
 Data is retrieved from (mostly) government sources and can be transformed in several ways (converting to dollars, calculating rolling averages, resampling to other frequencies, etc.).

 pip install econuy